vega/vega/docs/usage/internet-explorer.md

 </head>
 ```

-Note that a polyfill is necessary only for Internet Explorer support.
+Note that polyfills are necessary only for Internet Explorer support.
 Recent versions of other browsers &ndash; including Edge (Internet Explorer's successor), Chrome, Safari, Firefox and Opera &ndash; all have native Symbol, Promise, and Fetch support.

 ## Limitations